David-Haim/concurrencpp/README.md

         This method returns when either max_count tasks were executed or timeout_time has reached.
         If timeout_time has already expired, the method is equivalent to loop.
         Returns the actual amount of tasks that were executed.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     template<class clock_type, class duration_type>
     size_t loop_until(size_t max_count, std::chrono::time_point<clock_type, duration_type> timeout_time);

     /*
         Waits for at least one task to be available for execution.
         This method should be used as a hint, as other threads (calling loop, for example) might empty the executor, before this thread has a chance to do something with the newly enqueued tasks.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     void wait_for_task();

     /*
         This method returns when one or more tasks are available for execution or max_waiting_time has passed.
         Returns true if at at least one task is available for execution, false otherwise.
         This method should be used as a hint, as other threads (calling loop, for example) might empty the executor, before this thread has a chance to do something with the newly enqueued tasks.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     bool wait_for_task_for(std::chrono::milliseconds max_waiting_time);

     /*
         This method returns when one or more tasks are available for execution or timeout_time has reached.
         Returns true if at at least one task is available for execution, false otherwise.
         This method should be used as a hint, as other threads (calling loop, for example) might empty the executor, before this thread has a chance to do something with the newly enqueued tasks.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     template<class clock_type, class duration_type>
     bool wait_for_task_until(std::chrono::time_point<clock_type, duration_type> timeout_time);

     /*
         This method returns when max_count or more tasks are available for execution.
         This method should be used as a hint, as other threads (calling loop, for example) might empty the executor, before this thread has a chance to do something with the newly enqueued tasks.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     void wait_for_tasks(size_t max_count);

     /*
         This method returns when max_count or more tasks are available for execution or max_waiting_time (in milliseconds) has passed.
         Returns the number of tasks available for execution when the method returns.
         This method should be used as a hint, as other threads (calling loop, for example) might empty the executor, before this thread has a chance to do something with the newly enqueued tasks.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     size_t wait_for_tasks_for(size_t count, std::chrono::milliseconds max_waiting_time);

     /*
         This method returns when max_count or more tasks are available for execution or timeout_time is reached.
         Returns the number of tasks available for execution when the method returns.
         This method should be used as a hint, as other threads (calling loop, for example) might empty the executor, before this thread has a chance to do something with the newly enqueued tasks.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     template<class clock_type, class duration_type>
     size_t wait_for_tasks_until(size_t count, std::chrono::time_point<clock_type, duration_type> timeout_time);